A Commitment to Marshall County Family Law

 Foxtrot Family Law has Marshall County Family Law in its DNA.
-The firm was founded in Guntersville on March 1, 2015 and, since that first year, their business has grown by over 2,100%.
+The firm was founded in Guntersville on March 1, 2015, and, since that first year, its business has grown by over 2,100%.
 That’s 21x.
 Foxtrot’s team has grown from 1 lawyer and a part-time assistant to 4 lawyers and 7 dedicated, full-time staff.
-They say they did that by doing one thing…
+They say they did that by doing one thing.

 Joshua Holcomb, a junior partner with the firm and lead trial counsel in the Guntersville office, also has Marshall County roots.
 He was born and raised in Boaz, graduating from Boaz High School.

 Cassie Hayes, senior paralegal in the Guntersville office, graduated from Arab High School.

 “The law is the same everywhere, but there’s a presentation aspect, an intuition, that develops when you’re a member of this community and in front of the same family law judges, day in and day out.
 We’re glad we have Josh leading our Guntersville office and serving our clients throughout Marshall County,” says Williams.

 “We aren’t afraid to go into any courtroom in any county in this state and stand up for our clients and their families, but as the saying goes ‘there is no place like home,’ and we are certainly at home in Marshall county,” adds Holcomb.